-Being able to monitor cells over time, provides great insight in their dynamics and function.
-Video monitoring opens up novel and exciting avenues, to study cell health and viability, colony formation, migration and cellular responses to external factors.
+Being able to monitor cell cultures over time, provides great insight in their dynamics and function.
+Live cell imaging microscopes open up novel and exciting avenues, to study cell health, viability, colony formation, migration and cellular responses to external factors.

-To help researchers in life sciences to continue improving their understanding of cellular processes, CytoSMART has developed an automated bright-field microscope that visualizes complete culture vessels and operates from inside standard CO2-incubators.
-Perform kinetic assays that capture cellular behavior for days or even weeks at a time.
+To help researchers in life sciences to continue improving their understanding of cellular processes, CytoSMART Technologies has developed an automated bright-field lab microscope that visualizes complete culture vessels and operates from inside standard CO2-incubators.
+Perform kinetic assays by creating time-lapse videos that capture cellular behavior for days or even weeks at a time.

 Continuous imaging provides real-time insight into cellular processes